In this chapter, let’s discuss what you should do when not having a client training session.

 Things like the questionnaires they fill in before you do the initial assessment.

-Then there is your assessment itself, followed by the various training programs that you might draw up for them.
+Then there is your assessment, followed by the various training programs you might draw up for them.

 All of this will need to be kept in a suitable manner where it can be easily accessed.